artic92/linkedin_profile/honours_awards/awards_adisu.md

 ## Issue Date

-October 2017
+* October 2017
-October 2016
+* October 2016

 ## Description

-Scholarship addressed to students with distinguished academic and economic merits.
+A scholarship of 3000€ addressed to students with distinguished merits.